MominRaza/canvas/README.md

 ## Features

-- Draw basic shapes (circles, rectangles, lines, etc.)
+- Draw basic shapes (circles, rectangles, lines, triangles, polygons)
 - Customize shapes with colors, borders, and styles
 - Clear and update the canvas with ease
 - Lightweight and easy to integrate